 Howdy!
 I'm Dan Lambert from Yorktown VA.
 I created Tie Dye Dan as my personal brand then Dye Happy as my clothing brand.
-This is my story, my pursuit of happiness.
+This is my pursuit of happiness.

 Dan • The Early Years

 When I was young my Mom, the artist, kept pushing me to do something artistic.
 I picked tie dye.
 It was easy, I could make a mess, and make Mom happy.
 I didn't plan to, but I started getting into it.

 Tie Dye Dan • The Idea

 The idea came to me in the Summer of 2016, a year before Dye Happy, while working a double split shift at Chipotle.

-I heard Bill Murray's voice in my head, as Dr. Peter Venkman in Ghostbusters, saying "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
-All I could think was I need to get out of here and figure out how to make money doing something I actually enjoy.
+I heard Dr. Peter Venkman saying "Janine, someone with your qualifications would have no trouble finding a top-flight job in either the food service or housekeeping industries."
+I thought I need to figure out how to make money doing something I actually enjoy.

 Dye Happy • The Brand

 Spring 2017 I created the Dye Happy brand and started applying it to my tie dye with a heat press.
 The response was crazy.
 Everyone loved it.

-That Summer I applied to be a vendor at Harrisonburg Farmer’s Market It was a long shot, but seemed like a good idea.
-They said a local non-farm vendor with some color and enthusiasm seemed like a good idea.
-We were both right.
+That Summer I applied to be a vendor at Harrisonburg Farmer’s Market They said a local non-farm vendor with some color and energy seemed like a good idea.

 That Fall I got some free publicity in the JMU Breeze newspaper, JMU student known as 'Tie-Dye Dan' gains' popularity.
 Then I got some more in The Virginia Journal, Tie-Dye Dan” Transformed His Hobby Into An International Business.

 Dye Happy and Kendama

 Insane!
-My first kendama event and I'm making the event shirts and competing at a kendama event.
-I bombed, but it didn't matter.
-My new friends, some of the best Kendama players in the world, became my Dye Happy Family
+My first kendama event and I'm making the event shirts and competing.
+I bombed, but my new friends, some of the best Kendama players in the world, became my Dye Happy Family